inam8eng/Multi-Calculator-Suite/README.md

 Title: Calculator Web App - Multiple Calculators

 (FOR NOW THIS WEB APP IS NOT FULLY RESPONISVE ACROSS ALL SMALL MOBILE DEVICES OR WATCHES)

 Description:

 The Calculator Web App is a versatile and feature-rich application that offers four distinct calculators: the Standard Calculator, Luck Calculator, Age Calculator, and Currency Calculator.
 This project aims to provide users with a comprehensive set of tools for various calculation needs, all within a single web application.

+Please Note That this web app is build purely from HTML, CSS and Javascript!

 Features: